Project Management 101: Increasing Your Billable Hours

 Examine how each employee is spending their time and reward them appropriately.
 Take some of the workload off of your excellent employees and assign them to less productive employees.

 Successfully assigning tasks to your team members requires understanding each person, knowing their strengths and weaknesses, and being aware of how much work is assigned to them.
-As such, a good project manager cannot focus entirely on getting the job done: you have to know your team inside and out and utilize their abilities to the fullest extent.
+As such, a good project manager cannot focus entirely on getting the job done: you have to know your team inside and out and utilise their abilities to the fullest extent.

 Master the art of motivating your employees by reading this article on managing staff morale.